Guitar Lessons for Beginners: Setting Goals

 Personalising Your Learning Experience

-• Creating a “wish list” of songs to learn
+• Create a “wish list” of songs to learn

-• Listening actively to favourite tracks and identifying recurring chord progressions
+• Listen actively to favourite tracks and try to identify recurring chord progressions

-• Recording practice sessions to spot improvement areas
+• Record practice sessions to spot areas of improvement over time

 –––––––––––––––––––––––––––